For trout fishing, the Alton Baker Canoe Canal in the heart of Eugene is the epitome of convenient and consistent.

 The two-mile canal is essentially a side channel of the cool Willamette River, which brings trout-friendly cool mountain water to the low-elevation Willamette Valley.

-The canal typically has been stocked for much of the year, often every week from late winter into spring, then every few weeks clear into December.
+The canal typically has been stocked for much of the year, often at least every other week in the early season and then almost every week from mid-spring, throughout summer and into the middle of fall.

-There is quite often a family fishing event scheduled at Alton Baker, often in mid-spring, and ODFW may dump an extra large load of fish into the canal that week.
+There is often a family fishing event scheduled at Alton Baker on a spring weekend.
+ODFW may dump an extra large load of fish into the canal that week.

 This is a good event to attend with youngsters or others still learning to fish, because you’ll get a bit of help from ODFW and volunteers, but if you don’t want the help, the event itself will be extra crowded.